MicrosoftDocs/bot-docs/articles/how-to-deploy-gov-cloud-high.md

 ValidateAuthority=true
 ```

 There is also a **DoD environment** which shares most (but not all) settings with the Office 365 GCC High environment.
-For this environment use the following settings.
+For the DoD environment use the following settings.

 ### [C#](#tab/csharp)

-Add the following settings to your DoD environment **appsettings.json** file.
+Add the following settings to your **appsettings.json** file.

 ```json
 "ChannelService": "https://botframework.azure.us",